 Ian is a freelance ensemble pianist, who works as accompanist to the Faversham Choral Society and as pianist for ballet classes and exams at Dance Warehouse (Ashford), the Margaret Giles (Wye) and Page-Mason (Broadstairs) Schools of Dancing.
-He accompanies and coaches singers and instrumentalists, and is an official accompanist to the Kent Competitive Festival.
+He accompanies and coaches singers and instrumentalists, and was, until its singing competition ceased to be held, an official accompanist to the Kent Competitive Festival.
 He is also the regular organist at Sturry parish church, near Canterbury.

 Ian welcomes enquiries from anyone who is looking for an accompanist for concert performances, exams, auditions or rehearsals, or is seeking coaching or piano tuition, or background piano music for functions.

 For complete biographical details, go to www.pianist-kent.co.uk : - the following is an autobiographical essay about his compositions.

 IAN CARMALT (1956 - )

 This is an account of a man, and more to the point of his music, which may not be expected to grace the pages of a journal such as Classical Music since it is about an amateur ex-composer who has not been overtly successful.
 It is written by someone who can claim an insight greater than anyone else’s into the music under discussion, and hopefully with wise critical judgment, derived from hindsight, as to the merit or otherwise of each work.
 It is written with honesty and humour: it should be clear now and then that the tongue is in the cheek, or the trumpet is to the lips.
 Nevertheless every phrase is sincere, and some salient points are made along the way.